Your cart is currently empty!

 Studies have shown that people who drink water before and during a test perform better on the exam than the control group on average.
 Scientists think this may be because the brain is almost all water or due to the de-stressing effects of drinking water.

-18. Use a Worry Stone of Fidget
+18. Use a Worry Stone or Fidget

-Some people rub a worry stone to stay grounded in the present and mentally focused on the take at hand.
+Some people rub a worry stone to stay grounded in the present and mentally focused on the task at hand.
 Fidget devices like bubbles and spinners can have a similar effect.
 These tools are beneficial if you have test anxiety (NIH.gov).
 They can reduce stress for improved recall.

 However, small controlled studies have shown that tools like these are not helpful for those with ADHD, as some have claimed.
 With that said, science should always accept that individual differences can exist.
 So, if it works for you, use it.